 heart’s doors opened in 2009 with the idea that a great cup should highlight the distinct fruit flavors that are found in coffee.
 Built from the love to innovate and create an exceptional coffee experience, heart is owned and operated by Rebekah & Wille Yli-Luoma.

-With 3 retail cafés and a roasting facility located in Portland, Oregon, we strive to provide a supportive, comfortable & progressive workplace for our employees.
+With 2 retail cafés and a roasting facility located in Portland, Oregon, we strive to provide a positive, comfortable, supportive & safe workplace for our employees.

 Our goal is to provide financial stability to our farming partners, so that our relationships will last and be mutually sustainable. heart is in it for the long-run and we want to be sure our partners feel good about their relationship with us.

 We secure green coffee during its peak time of the year.
 This is referred to as ‘seasonal’ or ‘current crop’ buying.
 Being an agricultural product; there are specific growing, picking and processing seasons for each type of coffee.
 We believe the coffee's vibrancy is most apparent when it is fresh. heart travels to origin during and at the end of harvest times to show support, assist with quality control and select the best crops.

 In 2018, while the market price for commodity coffee topped out at $1.24 per pound, heart’s average price per pound FOB was $3.65.
 Read our detailed Transparency Report.